Show all answers

-You can register online here using any of the payment providors available.
+You can register online here using any of the payment providers available.

 To enter the registration information, display the product's "About" dialog box:

-If you receive your registration details by email:
+You will normally receive your registration details by email.

 When the information in the dialog fields is correct, press the OK button.